mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 ## 1. Start with a small job

-It's difficult to choose a cartoonist based on only on their portfolios and a brief interview.
+It's difficult to choose a cartoonist based solely on their portfolios and a brief interview.
 Instead of investing a lot of time into careful screening, hire for a small job.

-A small job also makes it economical to work with several cartoonists redundantly, as I did.
+A small job also makes it economical to work with several cartoonists in parallel, as I did.
 I wasn't sure exactly what style I wanted, so this allowed me to see several different options realized fully.

 ## 2. Don't ask for free work

-Resist the temptation to ask freelancers to draw you a custom sample cartoon for free as part of the interview process.
-Like any profession, the people who are good don't just give away their work.

-By insisting on free samples, all you're really doing is filtering out the artists who are talented enough to be choosy about the jobs they take on.
+Resist the temptation to ask freelancers to draw you a free, custom sample cartoon as part of the interview process.
+Like any profession, the people who are good don't simply give away their work.
+Clients who insist on free samples are effectively filtering out the artists who are talented enough to be choosy about the jobs they take on.

-## 3. Write a clear, thorough job description

-What size do you need?
-Do you want just the final images or do you want the raw files as well in case you need to make edits later?

-TODO: Cut?

-## 4. Choose the right contract type for the job
+## 3. Choose the right contract type for the job

 You can either pay freelancers by the hour or hire them on a fixed-cost basis.
 A freelancer doesn't want to sign on for a $30 fixed-cost job only to be forced to re-do the work in 20 different ways until you decide what you want the cartoon to look like.

-Hire on a fixed-cost basis if you have a clear vision of what you want.
-Put this vision in the job description so that the freelancer knows that you know what you want.
+* Hire on a **fixed-cost basis** if you have a clear vision of what you want.
+Define vision in the job description so that the freelancer knows that you know what you want.

-It's fine to hire an artist if you don't quite know what you want and you'd like them to help you explore different ideas.
-In this case, you should pay by the hour.
+* Hire on an **hourly basis** if you don't quite know what you want and you'd like the artist to help you explore different ideas.

-## 5. Specify usage rights

-Specify in the contract the type of usage rights you want for the picture.
-The freelancer may charge a different price depending on if you want to  just want to use the cartoon once in one place or if you want the full copyright so you can use the images whenever and wherever you want.
+## 4. Write a clear, thorough job description

+Recall earlier when I said freelance cartoonists want to be treated with professionalism?
+A well-written and comprehensive job posting shows that you're a professional and you've done your due diligence.
+It gives them confidence that you're not going to waste their time by dribbling out little bits of information only after they produce work for you.

+Even if you don't know the style that you want, you probably can decide on the technical details, such as:

+* Image dimensions (in pixels)
+* Color or black and white
+* Usage rights
+  * Do you need the full copyright or just the right to use it once?
-With Upwork, the default contract terms give the client full rights to all intellectual property generated as part of the contract.
-Make sure whatever platform you use, you're specifying the usage rights you want.
+  * If you're using a freelancer site like check the standard contract terms, as they may automatically give the client full rights to intellectual property (Upwork does).

-TODO: Rewrite.

-TODO: Maybe include section from Upwork.
+* Image format
+  * Do you just want rendered images (JPEG/PNG)?
+If you might have to edit the files later, you'll want the raw files as well?

 ## 5. Write personalized interview invitations

 You'll likely find good candidates if you simply post the job and wait for candidates to contact you.
 But you can increase your chances of finding a good match by proactively checking out portfolios of available freelancers on the platform and personally inviting the ones you like.

-Christine mentioned that a client once began an invitation to apply to a job with, "HEY, YOU.
-YES, YOU!"
-If a software recruiter contacted me with a message that began that way, I'd delete their email immediately.

-On most freelancer platforms, it will populate the invitation with something generic, like, "I'd like to invite you to apply for my job."
-If you took the time to seek out this freelancer and look at their portfolio, take an extra minute or two to personalize the message and explain what you like about their work and why you think they might be a good match for your job.
+Once you take the time to seek out this freelancer and look at their portfolio; take an extra minute or two to personalize the message and explain what you like about their work and why you think they might be a good match for your job.

-This shows the freelancer that you have respect for their work and reduces the risk that you're going to turn out to be a jerk who expects them to churn out artwork as if they're working on a factory line.
+This shows the freelancer that you have respect for their work.
+It reduces the risk that you're going to turn out to be a jerk who expects them to churn out artwork as if they're working on a factory line.

 ## 6. Consider total cost